kevinmasson/website/content/posts/2020/add-comments-to-a-static-blog-with-isso.md

 - hugo
 ---

 When adding comments onto your static blog, multiple choices are available.
-You can wether use a service like **Disqus**, which is really easy to use but cloud-based, or you can self-host them.
+You can either use a service like **Disqus**, which is really easy to use but cloud-based, or you can self-host one.

 For my blog, I choosed a self-hosting option as I want my website to be compact, fast and without tracking.